 |Rates are updated periodically and subject to change.
 All other information is accurate as of Jan.
 28, 2020.|

-Check Out: Best CD Rates and Accounts of 2020
+Check Out: Best CD Rates and Accounts

 You can choose Discover Bank CD terms that last as short as three months to as long as 10 years.
 In general, the shorter the CD’s term, the lower the annual percentage yield.

 |Rates are updated periodically and subject to change.|